7 Things You Can Do If Your Credit Card Application Is Denied

 Once you order your credit report, you can dispute any errors that may have caused your credit card application to be denied.
 After your credit report has been updated, consider asking the credit card issuer to review your credit card application again.
 You can ask the credit bureau to automatically resend your credit report to anyone who’s reviewed it recently.

-Banks are now required to send a free credit score when your credit card application is denied.
+Under the Fair Credit Reporting Act, banks are now required to send a free credit score if it was a factor in denying your application.
 Unlike the adverse action credit report, you don't have to do anything to get your free credit score; the creditor should send it automatically after denying your credit card application.
-The free credit score will also list a few factors affecting your credit score, e.g., too high balances or too few installment accounts.
+The free credit score will also list a few factors affecting your credit score, such as too-high balances or too few installment accounts.

 Your credit score, along with the adverse action notice, will give you a better understanding of why you were denied.
 Work on improving your credit score to improve your chances of having your application approved next time.